AiyTheAnlyst/URBAN-PLUS-BRAND/README.md

 most ranked master category.
 - **Usage of product across each season**: We observed a distinct usage of products based on seasons.
-- **Top 10 subcategories**: The analysis reviews the top 10 subcategories of the company and fosters better decisions making.
+- **Top 10 subcategories**: The analysis reviews the top 10 subcategories of the company and fosters better decision-making.
-- **Product collections**: Certain products stood out for themselves and we observed that we sold more women's wears.
+- **Product collections**: Certain products stood out for themselves and we observed that we sold more women's wear.

 ## Data Visualization